How to open a bank account in the Philippines (for foreigners and Filipinos)

-We’ve been constantly receiving questions from our readers regarding opening a bank account in the Philippines.
-Some questions frequently asked include:
+We’ve been getting questions from our readers regarding how to open a bank account in the Philippines.
+Some questions they’ve frequently asked us include:

 - What are the requirements to open a bank account?